 Research and Innovation

 When you rally your friends, family, colleagues and community to raise funds for Canadian Blood Services, you are helping to save lives.
 Financial donations to Canada’s Lifeline support programs and initiatives that connect patients with lifesaving products and services, where and when they need them.
-Your generous gifts help to recruit the next generation of blood donors; build a diverse stem cell registry; strengthen the organ and tissue donation and transplantation system; and drive world-class research in transfusion and transplantation medicine.
 Together, we can help every patient, match every need and serve every Canadian.

 Meet Tom Wong.
 Because of donors like you, Tom’s turning four this year – or, as he explains it, he’s marking four years post-stem cell transplant.
 After being diagnosed with a rare form of blood cancer, Tom received over 30 blood transfusions and one lifesaving stem cell transplant.
 Today, he is a proud cancer survivor who has turned is own gift of life into a gift for others.
 Tom shares his story to help recruit blood and stem cell donors to Canada’s Lifeline, and organizes an annual fundraising event to help give back.
 He also makes regular, personal financial contributions to Canadian Blood Services.